 Though we have made enormous progress toward our goal, we found ourselves really struggling with how to repurpose or recycle the more unique materials we came across.
 I mean, think about all the waste you generate in a single day.
 There's only so much you can recycle.
 The rest, unfortunately, often winds up in a trash can somewhere.

 We knew we needed outside help and so turned to a regional solid waste, recycling, and resource management company called Casella.
-Working with Casella, we came up with a plan in place since January of this year.
+Working with Casella, we came up with a plan that's been in place since January of this year.

 Instead of going directly to a landfill, waste collected from Hypertherm’s 11 New Hampshire buildings goes to a central sorting facility where Casella employees work to find a market for it.